efvincent/efvincent.github.io/source/_posts/230207-Haskell-Basics-02.md

 The first line is a compiler directive that excludes Prelude from being automatically imported.
 The other line defines a module.
 You can name your module any legal module name; alpha-numeric starting with a capital letter.

 # A List Type
-We can define a list in Haskell like this (normally we'd use Prelude's list, this is illustrative only):
+We can define a list in Haskell like this (normally we'd use Prelude's list, this is illustrative only).
+In the following snippet, the `data` keyword is defining a new *algebraic data type*, `Lst a`, which has two data constructors, `NIL` and `Cons`.

 ```haskell The Lst Type
 {-# LANGUAGE NoImplicitPrelude #-}